realA10001986/Time-Circuits-Display/README.md

 Pressing "9" at any point cancels and quits the menu.

 If shuffle was enabled before, the new folder is also played in shuffled order.

-Note that the Music Folder Number is saved in a config file on the SD card.

 #### How to select the Time-cycling Interval: